 Persons and Companies Act (PCA).

 The following discusses several developments of relevance from the perspective of regulating financial markets and related pertinent legal bases which, during the past financial year, have been revised, enacted or are likely to be of relevance in the future.

 With its Regulation 2016/679, the EU intends to harmonise data protection in the processing of data of natural persons Europe-wide.
 In particular, the obligations to inform and make disclosure will be reinforced as well as new comprehensive documentation obligations introduced.
 The processers are to provide evidence at any time to the authorities, upon demand, that the existing guidelines are being complied with (processing lists, system and process descriptions).
-The powers of authority of the supervisory authorities are broadened and the threat of sanctions massively increased (max. penalties amounting to EUR 20 million or 4 percent of annual turnover).
-The DPBO is in the phase of being transposed into the EEA Agreement and it is planned to subject the existing data protection law to a total revision.
+The powers of authority of the supervisory authorities are broadened and the threat of sanctions massively increased.
+The GDPR was implemented in Liechtenstein within the framework of the complete revision of the Law on Data Protection set out in LGBl.
+2018 Nr.
+272 (published on 7 December 2018) and took effect on 1 January 2019.

 The previous Payment Services Directive 2007/64/EG (PSD) was repealed and replaced by the EU Directive 2015/2366 on payment services in the internal market (Payment Services Directive, PSD 2).

-In comparison to the previous PSD, PSD 2 broadens the scope of application to include payments with non-EU countries as well as in foreign currencies and brings increased obligations of transparency and information requirements.
-Also, consumer protection and security requirements should be reinforced.
+In comparison to the previous PSD, PSD 2 broadens the scope of application to include payments with non-EU countries as well as in foreign currencies and introduces increased obligations of transparency and informational requirements.
+Also, consumer protection and security requirements are to be reinforced.
 In addition, the rules provide for the creation of two further types of payment service providers and third-party providers: payment initiator service providers as well as account information service providers.
 If need be, banks must grant access by the latter to client accounts using special interfaces.